-In this unit you will investigate the role of the market in allocating resources and examine the factors that are likely to affect the price and quantity traded for a range of goods and services.
-They develop an understanding of the key measures of efficiency and how market systems can result in efficient outcomes.
-You will consider contemporary issues to explain the need for government intervention in markets and why markets might fail to maximise society's living standards.
+The Australian economy is constantly evolving.
+The main instrument for allocating resources is the market, but government also plays a significant role in resource allocation.
+In this unit students investigate the role of the market in allocating resources and examine the factors that affect the price and quantity traded for a range of goods and services.
+Students develop an understanding of the key measures of efficiency and how market systems might result in efficient outcomes.
+Students consider contemporary issues to explain the need for government intervention in markets and why markets might fail to maximise society's living standards.
 As part of a balanced examination, students also consider unintended consequences of government intervention in the market.